camunda/camunda-bpm-assert/README.md

 ## How to Refactor Your Existing Tests to Use This Library

-This library support two unit testing approaches:
+This library supports the two existing approaches to set up your unit tests:

 ## Tests that use the `extends ProcessEngineTest` mechanism

-NOTE: is this a legacy approach?

 Example: